-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of American Chemical Society and its subsidiary as of December 31, 2020 and 2019, and the changes in their net assets and their cash flows for the years then ended, in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Society as of December 31, 2021 and 2020, and the results of its operations and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.